 - Caption: This provides your information about the image.
 A caption will be displayed when an imaged is placed on a page or post, but can be edited or removed when it is placed.

 - Alt Text: The alt text for an image is a value that is placed within the code and does provide another location to describe what it is.
 However, an important use of alt text is for making items on your page accessible.
-For more information regarding UW-Madison's accessibility policy.
+Visit the Policy website to learn more about UW-Madison's accessibility policy.
 Visit the it.wisc.edu website to learn more about how to write alt text.

 - Description: Further information about this particular item.

 Within this view, your media library items are listed within a table with other pieces of information.

 Here are some of the key items to note within the List View.
 Note that you can sort the columns of this table by clicking on the linked headers:

 - Checkbox: Select this item to do any bulk actions on.